 Telling is one of the hardest habits to eradicate from your style.
 I still struggle with it regularly.
-However, writing that shows is so much more interesting than writing that tells that it’s worth doing the work.
+However, writing that shows is so much more interesting than writing that tells.
+Most of the time.

 In this article, you’ll find the definition of “show, don’t tell”; see several show don’t tell examples; and learn the one simple trick to stop telling and start showing in your writing.

 What is Show, Don't Tell?